North Korea confirms another test of rocket launcher system

 North Korea has said Kim supervised the first test of the same rocket artillery system on Wednesday.
 KCNA said Kim expressed "great satisfaction" over Friday's tests, which it said confirmed the system's "altitude control level flight performance, track changing capability, accuracy of hitting a target and warhead explosion power of the guided ordnance rocket."

-The report didn't include any direction mention of the United States or South Korea.
+The report didn't include any direct mention of the United States or South Korea.

 South Korea's presidential office had said the U.S. and South Korean militaries shared an assessment that Friday's launches were likely of short-range ballistic missiles.

+South Korea's military had also concluded the weapons North Korea tested on Wednesday are ballistic missiles and maintained its assessment even after the North described them as a newly developed "large-caliber multiple launch guided rocket system."

-South Korea's Joint Chiefs of Staff said the launches were conducted at 2:59 a.m. and 3:23 a.m. from an eastern coastal area and said the projectiles flew 220 kilometers (137 miles) on an apogee of 25 kilometers (15 miles) and at a max speed of Mach 6.9.
+South Korea's Joint Chiefs of Staff said Friday's launches were conducted at 2:59 a.m. and 3:23 a.m. from an eastern coastal area and said the projectiles flew 220 kilometers (137 miles).
 The range would be enough to cover the metropolitan area surrounding Seoul, where about half of South Koreans live, and a major U.S. military base just outside the city.

-On July 25, North Korea fired two short-range ballistic missiles that Seoul officials said flew 600 kilometers (370 miles) and as high as 50 kilometers (30 miles) before landing in the sea.
+On July 25, North Korea fired two short-range ballistic missiles that Seoul officials said flew 600 kilometers (370 miles) before landing in the sea.

 North Korea said those tests were designed to deliver a "solemn warning" to South Korea over its purchase of high-tech, U.S.-made fighter jets and the planned military drills, which Pyongyang calls an invasion rehearsal.
 The North also tested short-range missiles on May 4 and 9.

-The three countries also urged North Korea "to take concrete steps toward its complete, verifiable and irreversible denuclearization" and said international sanctions should remain in place until its nuclear and ballistic missile programs are dismantled.

-In a separate report carried through KCNA on Saturday, an unidentified spokesman of North Korea's Foreign Ministry criticized the statement released by the three countries, saying that the North never has and never will recognize the U.N. resolutions it sees as an "insult, disregard, and grave provocation" against its government.
+In a separate report carried through KCNA on Saturday, an unidentified spokesperson of North Korea's Foreign Ministry criticized the statement released by the three countries, saying that the North never has and never will recognize the U.N. resolutions it sees as a "grave provocation" against its government.

-U.S. officials have downplayed the threat of the launches to the United States and its allies.
+The spokesperson said North Korea has never signed an agreement with any country to limit the range of missiles and other projectiles it tests and wasn't bound to any legal requirement.
+The spokesperson said the North's unilateral suspension of nuclear and intercontinental range ballistic missile tests, announced by Kim last year amid a diplomatic outreach to Washington, was based on "goodwill and consideration for a dialogue power."

+The spokesperson also seemed to reaffirm the North's stance that the weapons it tested on Wednesday were rocket artillery, not ballistic missiles.

-The North has claimed the United States would violate an agreement between the leaders if it moves on with its planned military exercises with South Korea and said it will wait to see if the August exercises actually take place to decide on the fate of its diplomacy with Washington.
+The North has claimed the United States would violate an agreement between the leaders if it moves on with its planned military exercises with South Korea.
+It said will wait to see if the August exercises actually take place to decide on the fate of its diplomacy with Washington and also whether to continue its suspension of nuclear and ICBM tests.

-Trump said on Thursday he wasn't worried about the weapons recently tested by North Korea, calling them "short-range missiles" that were "very standard."

 Comments